How To Organise Your Shopping List, Save Time and Money and Create a Menu Plan.

 2. Use your inventory to plan as many meals as you can for the following week.
 Put these meals onto your Meal Planner for everyone to see.

-3. Transfer the items you need to buy to your Shopping List.
+3. Add all the items you need to buy to your Shopping List.
+You will be amazed at how small your shopping list can be!!!

-4. For the following weeks reuse your inventory until it is necessary to create a fresh one - too many crossings out and additions for example.
+4. For the following weeks reuse your inventory until it is necessary to create a fresh one.